humanwhocodes/humanwhocodes.com/src/pages/_posts/2014-02-04-maintainable-node-js-javascript-avoid-process-exit.md

     };

 So if the text can be parsed then it is, but otherwise an error is output to the console and `process.exit(1)` is called.
-That&#8217;s an awful lot of responsibility for a lowly parser.
-I&#8217;m sure other parsers are jealous that this one gets to tell the entire consuming application to shut down.
+That's an awful lot of responsibility for a lowly parser.
+I'm sure other parsers are jealous that this one gets to tell the entire consuming application to shut down.

 Since any module can call `process.exit()`, that means any function call gone awry could decide to shut down the application.
-That&#8217;s not a good state to be in.
-There should be one area of an application that decides when and if to call `process.exit()` and what the exit code should be (that&#8217;s usually the application controller).
-Utilities and such should never use `process.exit()`, it&#8217;s way out of their realm of responsibility.
+That's not a good state to be in.
+There should be one area of an application that decides when and if to call `process.exit()` and what the exit code should be (that's usually the application controller).
+Utilities and such should never use `process.exit()`, it's way out of their realm of responsibility.

 ## What to do instead

-Anytime you&#8217;re thinking about using `process.exit()`, consider throw an error instead:
+Anytime you're thinking about using `process.exit()`, consider throw an error instead:

     exports.parse = function(text) {